steveschnepp/blog.pwkf.org/_posts/2022-12-22-microservices-are-harmful.md

 > Do you **really** deploy 300 times per hour?

-If you're really in the need of that much deployements due to your org size, then I stand corrected, you need to indeed divide your monolith.
+If you're really in the need of that much deployments due to your org size, then I stand corrected, you need to indeed divide your monolith.

-But the vast majority of the organisations don't need that, as they already have actually several (but not more than a handful) monoliths.
+But the vast majority of the organizations don't need that, as they already have actually several (but not more than a handful) monoliths.
 And therefore, they never cross that threshold.
 I mean, even deploying *once per hour* is already a huge stretch for many.